-- (a) Every Scout District is a separate educational charity and is under a statutory obligation to keep proper books of account. - (b) The Charities Act (presently Charities Act CAP 243 and Charities (Amendment) Act 2019) apply directly to Barbados. - (c) The District Executive must ensure that proper financial planning and budgetary control is operated within the District. - (d) The District Team Meeting must be consulted on the financial planning of the District's activities. - (e) All expenditure not specifically delegated to the District Team Meeting, Venture Scout Units, District Scout Network or District Scout Active Support Unit must be approved by the District Executive Committee to ensure that the District can meet any liability incurred. - (f) When entering into any financial or contractual obligation or commitment with another party, the persons concerned should make it clear to the other party that they are acting on behalf of the District or District Venture Scout Unit and not in a personal capacity. - (g) A statement of accounts must be prepared annually and be scrutinised, independently examined or audited as appropriate in accordance with these Rules. - (h) The District must ensure that signed copies of the annual report and accounts are sent to Scout Headquarters within the 14 days following the District's Annual General Meeting at which the annual report and accounts were received and considered. - (i) If called upon to do so, the District Treasurer must send a copy of the latest statement of accounts to Scout Headquarters. - (j) The annual statement of accounts must account for all monies received or paid on behalf of the District, including the District Venture Scout Unit. - (k) If the annual gross income or expenditure is above the limits laid down in the Information Sheet Accounting and Audit Requirements for Group and Districts, the statement of accounts must be in the form of a Statement of Financial Activities (SOFA) with balance sheet. - (l) If the annual gross income or total income is less than the limits laid down in the Information Sheet an annual receipts and payments account together with a statement of assets and liabilities may be prepared instead. - (m) The annual statement of accounts must be in the format of one of four model annual statements available for download from www.barbadosscouts.org/res/.
-The appropriate model will depend upon the annual gross income in the financial year and whether the District has any special funds whose use is restricted to particular purposes rather than the general purposes of the District. - (n) At each Annual General Meeting of the District Scout Council a scrutineer, independent examiner or auditor as appropriate must be appointed. - (o) Each District can decide if they need an auditor, independent examiner or scrutineer, by reference to the Information Sheet Accounting and Audit Requirements for Scout Groups and Districts. - (p) The auditor, independent examiner, or scrutineer must carry out an external examination of the accounts in accordance with the requirements of the Charities Act 2011. - (q) A report to the trustees (the District Executive Committee) must be completed in accordance with one of the models in the specimen accounts referred to in the Information Sheet
+- Every Scout District is an affiliate and is under a statutory obligation to keep proper books of (a) account. - The Charities Act (presently Charities Act CAP 243 and Charities (Amendment) Act 2019) applies directly to Barbados. - The District Executive must ensure that proper financial planning and budgetary control is operated within the District. - The District Team Meeting must be consulted on the financial planning of the District's activities. - All expenditure not specifically delegated to the District Team Meeting, Venture Scout Units, District Scout Network or District Scout Active Support Unit must be approved by the District Executive Committee to ensure that the District can meet any liability incurred. - When entering into any financial or contractual obligation or commitment with another party, (f) the persons concerned should make it clear to the other party that they are acting on behalf of the District or District Venture Scout Unit and not in a personal capacity.

-- Accounting and Audit Requirements for Scout Groups and Districts as appropriate to a scrutineer, an independent examiner or an auditor. - A scrutineer, or independent examiner is required to carry out the work programme defined in the Information Sheet Accounting and Audit Requirements for Scout Groups and Districts.
+- (g) A statement of accounts must be prepared annually and be scrutinised, independently examined or audited as appropriate in accordance with these Rules. - (h) The District must ensure that signed copies of the annual report and accounts are sent to Scout Headquarters within the 14 days following the District's Annual General Meeting at which the annual report and accounts were received and considered. - (i) If called upon to do so, the District Treasurer must send a copy of the latest statement of accounts to Scout Headquarters. - (j) The annual statement of accounts must account for all monies received or paid on behalf of the District, including the District Venture Scout Unit. - (k) Depending on the annual gross income or expenditure the type of financial statement produced must conform with the guideline set out in the Information Sheet Accounting and Audit Requirements for Scout Groups and Districts. - (l) The annual statement of accounts must be in the appropriate format as set out in the Information Sheet Accounting and Audit Requirements for Scout Groups and Districts.
+The appropriate format will depend upon the gross annual income in the financial year and whether the District has any special funds whose use is restricted to particular purposes rather than the general purposes of the District. - (m) At each Annual General Meeting of the District Scout Council a scrutineer, independent examiner or auditor as appropriate must be appointed. - (n) Each District can decide if they need an auditor, independent examiner or scrutineer, by reference to the Information Sheet Accounting and Audit Requirements for Scout Groups and Districts. - (o) The auditor, independent examiner, or scrutineer must carry out an external examination of the accounts in accordance with the requirements of the Charities Act. - (p) A report to the trustees (the District Executive Committee) must be completed in accordance with one of the models in the specimen accounts referred to in the Information Sheet Accounting and Audit Requirements for Scout Groups and Districts as appropriate to a scrutineer, an independent examiner or an auditor. - (q) A scrutineer, or independent examiner is required to carry out the work programme defined in the Information Sheet Accounting and Audit Requirements for Scout Groups and Districts.